 Initially formed in 2014 a debut EP – JUNO – was written and recorded with fellow Beach Volleyball alumni Dom Ashton last year, and was released through Reckless Yes in March 2019.
-Follow up single On Auto Now is slated for an autumn 2019 release and full length debut Kvetch Sounds was released in autumn 2021.
+Follow up single On Auto Now got an autumn 2019 release and full length debut Kvetch Sounds was released in autumn 2021.

 Taking influence from The Radio Dept., Four Tet, Mount Eerie and Beach House their sound may be best summed up as sad dance music.

 For press enquiries contact firstname.lastname@example.org.

 LIINES are a post-punk trio from Manchester who are gathering a reputation as one of the best bands on the scene right now.
 They released 7″ single Disappear / Be Here with us in 2016, followed by debut album Stop-Start in 2018, digital single On and On in 2019, and 7″ single Sorry in 2020.
 Between March 2016 and May 2019 they were part of our management roster to focus and accelerate toward success.

 Their Paul Tipler- produced releases gathered them acclaim from Q Magazine, BBC 6Music, Radio X, The Quietus, God is in the TV, Louder Than War, Gigslutz, Collapseboard, Even the Stars, The National Student, Get In Her Ears, and Loud Women among many others.
 They found recognition in many end of year lists, including with the Guardian, for Stop-Start with the white vinyl run selling out soon after release.